HugoMatilla/hugomatilla.github.io/about.md

 First thing you heard in the Software Engeenireng School is:
 **_"You have chossen a path that will keep you studing all your life."_**

-I was disapointed after hearing that, but years passed I now know I love to study and I feel lucky of choosing Computer Science as my field. :D
+I love to study so I feel lucky of choosing Computer Science as my field. :D

-I always thought that University was the last studying step, and afterwards everything would be just working.
-How mistaken i was.
-However I realized after time that  I love to study so

 I **studied** in Madrid at [FI-UPM](https://www.fi.upm.es/), I did the Eramus Program in Berlin at [TU-Berlin](http://www.tu-berlin.de/) with a Diploma Project and an internship in the [T-Labs](https://www.net.t-labs.tu-berlin.de/talks/past_talks_2009.shtml)